emile-bernard/P5_Perceptron/README.md

 f(x) = 1 if w*x + b > 0 | = 0 otherwise

+Basically, a perceptron recieves an input and computes a guess (output).

 - Point living over the line = Output of +1

 - Point living under the line = Output of -1